 5] Restart the CryptSvc service

 Open Services Manager and restart the Cryptographic Service.
-You can also restert this Service via Task Manager > Services tab.
+You can also restart this Service via Task Manager > Services tab.
 This has been known to help.

 6] Run Chrome Cleanup Tool

-Lastly, you can always reinstall Chrome by deleting the user profile first, and then install the plugins one by one to see if this was the core issue.
-Figuring out these type of problems will always take time.
+Lastly, you can always reinstall Chrome by deleting the user profile first and then installing the plugins one by one to see if this was the core issue.
+Figuring out these types of problems will always take time.
 So, make sure to start from basic and then choose advanced options.

 Read: Fix ERR CONNECTION RESET error on Chrome browser.